On descending cohomology geometrically: Phantoms via algebraic representatives

-\begin{rem} Comparing Corollary \ref{C:cycles3} to Corollary \ref{C:Murre}, we see that by assuming $K\subseteq \mathbb C$, we are able to obtain an inclusion of $\operatorname{Gal}(K)$-representations via a correspondence, and we also get some control of the image of the inclusion. \end{rem}
+\begin{rem} Comparing Corollary \ref{C:cycles3} to Corollary \ref{C:Murre}, we see that by assuming that $K\subseteq \mathbb C$ and by using the functoriality of the Abel--Jacobi map with respect to the action of correspondences, we are able to obtain the inclusion of $\operatorname{Gal}(K)$-representations via a correspondence, and to characterize its image in terms of the geometric coniveau filtration. \end{rem}